mvolkmann/blog/src/web-dev-tips.md

 The `animation-timing-function` property specifies an easing function.
 Built-in ones include `ease` (default), `ease-in`, `ease-out`, `ease-in-out`, `linear`, `step-start`, `step-end`, and `steps(n, jump-term)`.
 It is also possible to define custom easing functions using `cubic-bezier(values)`.
-For help on arriving at the values, see {% aTargetBlank "https://cubic-bezier.com/", "cubic-bezier.com" %}.
-For example, the following values cause the animation to bounce backward in the middle: `0, 2.06, 1, -1.22`.
+For details, see the "Transitions" section above.

 The `animation` property is a shorthand property whose value is comma-separated lists of values for the other animation properties